 - people with weak biotin absorption due to an inflammatory bowel disease or other gastrointestinal tract disorder

 - those who use medications for epilepsy, such as phenobarbital, phenytoin, or carbamazepine

 Biotinidase deficiency is another cause of biotin deficiency.
 This is an autosomal recessive metabolic disorder.

-In people with this condition, the body does not produce enough of the enzyme needed to release biotin from proteins in the diet during digestion or from normal protein turnover in the cell.
+In people with this condition, the body does not produce enough of the enzyme needed to release biotin from proteins in the diet during digestion or from typical protein turnover in the cells.

 Food should be the first choice when looking for sources of biotin.
 Biotin in foods usually binds to protein.

 Foods that are rich in biotin include:

 - wheat bran

 Raw eggs contain a glycoprotein called avidin that inhibits the absorption of biotin.
 Eating two or more raw egg whites a day for several months

 Here are some specific foods and amounts of biotin: